perebaj/jjhandbook/notes/webscraping.md

 ## Introduction

-My first obey as a software developer was to create scrapers, and it was awesome to see how distributed systems work, how to manage a lot of data, and how the difficulty increases when you need to manage different sources, formats and so on.
+My first duty as a software developer was to create scrapers, and it was awesome to see how distributed systems work, how to manage a lot of data, and how the difficulty increases when you need to manage different sources, formats and so on.
 In this note, I will try to explain the perils & benefits, some architecture possibilities, and some tips to manage this kind of system.

 Obs: All opinions are my own, based on my experience.
 I probably will use it to keep my brain fresh about this topic and also to help me to remember some important points.